STATUTE OF THE UNION OF ASSOCIATIONS ADVERTISING COUNCIL

 1. Ordinary members of the Council may only include associations or other organisations with legal personality whose members or supporting members are the following advertising market participants:

-2) promoters, including advertising agencies and media houses acting on behalf of advertisers;
+2) promoters, including advertising agencies, media houses and public relations agencies acting on behalf of advertisers;

 3) the media.

-2. Supporting members may include legal entities with profit-making purposes operating in one of the groups of advertising market participants referred to in paragraph 1.
+2. Supporting members may include legal entities with profit-making purposes as well as other entities with no profit-making purposes operating in one of the groups of advertising market participants referred to in paragraph 1.